neondatabase/examples/ai/llamaindex/chat-with-pdf-nextjs/README.md

 <img width="250px" src="https://raw.githubusercontent.com/neondatabase/website/a898a3ff9c2786a3fd4691d083eb8f3c751e008b/src/images/logo-white.svg" />

-## AI Chatbot (OpenAI + LlamaIndex)
+## Chat with PDF (OpenAI + LlamaIndex)

-A starter application for AI-powered chatbot with Next.js, Neon Postgres (pgvector), OpenAI, and LlamaIndex.
+A starter application for AI-powered Chat with PDF with Next.js, Neon Postgres (pgvector), OpenAI, and LlamaIndex.

 ## How to use